rudyvdbrink/Surface_projection/README.md

  - Fieldtrip (http://www.fieldtriptoolbox.org/)
  - To edit the relevant lines in the "functions/pathfindr();" so that these packages are found by matlab (lines 21, 25, and possibly line 23 depending on your OS)

-This code will enable you to do do the following:

 <p align="center">
     <img src="https://raw.githubusercontent.com/rudyvdbrink/Surface_projection/master/overview.png" width="600"\>